monicahhh/learngit/readme.txt

-git is a ditributed version control system. git is free software distributed under th GPL.
+git is a ditributed version control system. git is a free software distributed under th GPL.
 Git has a mutable index called stage.
 Git tracks changes
 Creating a new branch is quick.